canonical/tmate-ssh-server-operator/docs/explanation/charm-architecture.md

 ```python
 self.framework.observe(self.on.install, self._on_install)
 ```
-4. The method `_on_install`, for its turn, will take the necessary actions such as installing the tmate-ssh-server software.
+4. The method `_on_install`, for its turn, will take the necessary actions such as installing the tmate SSH server software.

 The code is structured according to the best practices described in [Managing charm complexity](https://discourse.charmhub.io/t/specification-isd014-managing-charm-complexity/11619).